nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/design-a11y.md

 For colour contrast; ensure there is enough of a contrast between the colours used.
 The Web Content Accessibility Guidelines (WCAG) which the UK accessibility legislation aligns to, require a 3 to 1 ratio for graphical elements and 4.5 to 1 ratio for text.
 The [WebAIM Colour Contrast Checker][webaim 1] may help, or [this Colour Contrast Checker][webaim 2].

-It is important to remember that you must not use colour as the only way to communicate something.
+It's important to remember that you must not use colour as the only way to communicate something.
 Patterns can be used, but they can be cluttering and harder to see.
-It is always recommended to have an alternative way to gain the same information, for example, by having figures available to the user.
+It's always recommended to have an alternative way to gain the same information, for example, by having figures available to the user.

 ::: details Source - WCAG and colour